vercel/next.js/errors/next-router-not-mounted.md

 #### Why This Error Occurred

-A component used `useRouter` outside a Next.js application, or was rendered outside a Next.js application.
+A component used `useRouter` outside a Next.js application, or was rendered outside one.
 This can happen when doing unit testing on components that use the `useRouter` hook as they are not configured with Next.js' contexts.

 #### Possible Ways to Fix It